cavo789/blog/blog/XXX/dagger-python/index.md

 class Src:

     # This is the directory where source files are located (f.i. "/app/src")
-    # Initialized on the command line like this: "dagger call xxx --source src xxx"
+    # Initialised on the command line like this: "dagger call xxx --source src xxx"
     source: Annotated[Directory, Doc("The source folder; where the codebase is located")]

     # This is the directory where configuration files are located (f.i. "/app/.config")
-    # Initialized on the command line like this: "dagger call xxx --config .config xxx"
+    # Initialised on the command line like this: "dagger call xxx --config .config xxx"
     config: Annotated[Directory, Doc("The folder container configuration files")]y

     @function